XparmisX/cybersecurity-practice/writeups/my-course/labs/lab-9.md

 2. Quote Handling: Standard double quotes were sometimes being misinterpreted or filtered depending on the context.

 3. HTML Encoding: Some characters like < and > were encoded to &lt; and &gt;, making it impossible to break out of the tag using ><script>.

+Attempt 1: Standard Injection

+Payload: " onclick="alert('attribute xss attack')"

+Result: Failed.
+The spaces were removed, resulting in value="onclick="alert(...)", which is not executable.